daveaugustus/vlock/README.md

 ## Acknowledgments

-- Fiserv Voltage team for the C Protector library
+- Voltage platform team for the C Protector library
-- Research based on Fiserv C API documentation and sample integration programs
+- Research based on Voltage C API documentation and sample integration programs

 ---